mdibl/biocore_documentation/minota_workshop/data_management_and_organization.md

 As we mentioned above, your workflow or pipeline configuration is critical to reproducing your results.
 To ensure reproducibility, it is a good practice to save the configuration files used to run a pipeline analysis in a conspicuous location.
 The Biocore team stores the configuration files specific to a workflow or pipeline in a directory called `config` under the appropriate project analysis directory.
 For example, configuration files for Lara Croft's analysis would live under `/compbio/analysis/LaraCroft/lcroft_001.tomb_1/config`.

-Whether you copy a configuration file to the appropriate `config` directory then edit it in place or you edit your configuration file in another location, you should ensure your configuration file is transfered to the appropriate `config` directory before pipeline execution.
+Whether you copy a configuration file to the appropriate `config` directory then edit it in place or you edit your configuration file in another location, you should ensure your configuration file is transferred to the appropriate `config` directory before pipeline execution.
 This allows you to reference that file in place when running your scripts.
 In this case, executing a CWL script might look like

 `cwltool /compbio/cwl/fastqc.cwl /compbio/analysis/LaraCroft/lcroft_001.tomb_1/config/fastqc.yaml`

 ## Organizing reference data `/compbio/reference`

-**UNDER CONSTRUCTION** It will be a short blurb anyway since it's not completely relevant to the workshop, but it's good to at least mention.
+When working with organisms that have a reference genome available (e.g., yeast, zebrafish), it is good practice to store the reference data in a conspicuous location.
+The MDIBL Biocore team organizes available reference data under `/compbio/reference`.
+All reference data is organized by the producer, the version and finally, the organism.
+For example, reference data for zebrafish would live under `/combio/reference/ensembl/release_100/danio_rerio`.

 ## Transformed data `/compbio/transformed`

-**UNDER CONSTRUCTION** It will be a short blurb anyway since it's not completely relevant to the workshop, but it's good to at least mention.
+In many cases, reference data will need to be pre-processes or transformed before to make it more useful.
+As Dr. Joel Graber of the MDIBL Biocore states: "many analyses in our field are optimized by preprocessing the reference data in some way to make the analysis of new or unknown data more rapid and efficient."
+Alignment is just one example of preprocessing reference data.

+Much like other data used in a workflow or pipeline analysis, it's good to store that data in a conspicuous location so it can be easily referenced.
+The Biorcore team stores all pre-processed or "transformed" data in `/compbio/transformed`.
+All transformed data is organized by the tool used to perform the pre-processing or transformation.
+Data is further organized according to the original reference data set.
+For example, the result of aligning zebrafish data using STAR would be stored under `/compbio/transformed/STAR-2.6.0/ensemble-100/danio_rerio`

 ## Contact
 If you have questions about the information in this workshop document, please contact: